neo-project/docs/tutorial/en-us/2-wallet/4-UTXO_and_account_models.md

 # UTXO and Account Model

 One of the main functions of a wallet is to facilitate the transfer of assets.
-Assets on NEO are divided into two categories; UTXO-based (Unspent transaction outputs) and account-based.
-In NEO, NEO and GAS follow the UTXO model, while NEP-5 tokens follow the account model.
+Assets on Neo are divided into two categories; UTXO-based (Unspent transaction outputs) and account-based.
+In Neo, NEO and GAS follow the UTXO model, while NEP-5 tokens follow the account model.
 Lets explore both in more detail.

 ## UTXO Model